 Some web course sites require a special pin or access code to access additional publisher content within the course site.
 These access codes are typically bundled with a new, shrink-wrapped version of the textbook that is purchased at one of the campus bookstores.
 You may need this code the first time you try to access publisher content in your course site.
 Not all web courses require an access code.
 If you purchased a used textbook and discover that you need an additional access code, you may be able to purchase one online.
 Check with your instructor to be sure.

-Student enrolled in e-Owens classes should contact the Office of Disability Services regarding any need for accommodation pertaining to Distance Education.
-The Disability Services website is located at https://www.owens.edu/disability_services/index.html
+Student enrolled in e-Owens classes should contact the Office of Disability Services at firstname.lastname@example.org regarding any need for accommodation pertaining to Distance Education.
+Visit the Disability Services website for more contact information.

 Accessing Your Web Course